Curbside Composting in Kitsap

 Composting helps the climate and conserves resources.

-• Food in the landfill breaks down very slowly in a process that emits methane, a powerful greenhouse gas.
+• Food in the landfill breaks down very slowly and emits methane, a powerful greenhouse gas.

-• Landfills are the third largest source of human-related methane emissions in the US because of all the food and other organic materials that get thrown away.
+• Landfills are the third largest source of human-related methane emissions in the U.S.

 • Composting reduces landfill waste by approximately 25%.

-• Composting reduces energy and emissions from transportation.
-Garbage generated in Kitsap County travels over 300 miles to a landfill in Oregon, but composting is done locally on the Kitsap Peninsula.
+• Garbage from Kitsap County travels over 300 miles to Oregon, while composting is done locally on the Kitsap Peninsula.

 Compost enriches soil.